dev-khedr/to-do/README.md

 docker-compose up -d
 ```

-After the application is up and running, run these commands to finialize the installation
+After the application is up and running, run these commands in the container to finalize the installation

 ```bash
 composer install